TristanToye/rails-template/README.md

 This guide walks you through it in details: http://railsapps.github.io/installrubyonrails-mac.html

 The only issue you might run into is setting up Postgres.
-If you use the recommend Postgres app (do this).
+If you use the recommended [Postgres app](https://postgresapp.com/) (do this).
 When installing the `pg` gem you will need to run the following:
 ```
 gem install pg -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/10/bin/pg_config
 ```